MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/plot.rst

 ====
 .. _ch.cmd.plot:

 The ``plot`` command provides a simple interface to the `Gnuplot <http://www.gnuplot.info>`_ application.
-The Gnuplot release 5.2 or higher must be installed and visible in the user  by MAD to be able to run this command.
+The Gnuplot release 5.2 or higher must be installed and visible in the user ``PATH`` by MAD to be able to run this command.

 Command synopsis
 ----------------